Jim Shaw

 Hi there!
 I am a postdoctoral fellow at Harvard Medical School and Dana-Farber Cancer Institute.
 I work with Heng Li.

-I recently got my PhD in Math at the University of Toronto, advised by Yun William Yu.
+I got my PhD in Math at the University of Toronto, advised by Yun William Yu.
 Previously, I studied Engineering Physics + Mathematics at the University of British Columbia.

 Research interests